grantholle/moviedb-promise/README.md

 First, thanks for taking the time!

-Second, before submitting a pull request, make sure to run `npm run test` to make sure the tests pass and if you add any features to add any features to add the appropriate tests.
+Second, before submitting a pull request, make sure to run `npm run test` to make sure the tests pass and if you add any features be sure to add the appropriate tests.

 ## License